Ten-Week Training Schedule

 The First Half of Your Navy Boot Camp Journey:

 I hope you're ready for an intense time.
 Your experience at Boot Camp begins as soon as you step off of the bus and are met by one of your Division Commanders.
 If you show up at Boot Camp having not prepared physically for the experience, you are in for a wild ride on that front.
 Be prepared, mentally, to be picked apart for being different.
-Here is a brief run-down on what you'll experience in the next eight to nine weeks of your training:
+Here is a brief run-down on what you'll experience in the next 10 weeks of your training:

 Week (1) of Training